Yxhuang1024/HBN_project/README.md

 Email: [huangyx23@mails.tsinghua.edu.cn]

 ### License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed for academic use only.
+It may be used for purposes such as research, teaching, and non-commercial collaborations within academic institutions.